Tgagliardi96/Tgagliardi96/README.md

 >📈 The analysis of data is what I'm continuing to study\
 >🖥️ Coding is my new challenge on this field\
 >🤝 Cooperation to projects is what I'm looking for to expand my knowledge of coding\
->👀 I'm always actively looking for a job

 **Links to my profiles**
 >📧 tommasogagliardi.pv@gmail.com\